July 6, 2015

 - Less manual maintenance when it comes to updates, installation, etc…

 While the SaaS model seems like a no brainer, I like many of you, have sat back and watched it quickly become the only way a lot of software providers deliver their products to their user base.
-Users are expected to pay a monthly or annual subscription to compensate the time and cost to keep the application in good working order.
+Users are expected to pay a monthly or annual subscription to compensate for the time and cost to keep the application in good working order.

-I also invite you to ask yourself how many application your business needs to operate these days.
+I also invite you to ask yourself how many applications your business needs to operate these days.
 How many monthly or annual subscriptions does that add up to?
 Getting overwhelmed with all of these monthly and yearly costs like me?
 Do you crave to just pay once and get stable, less frequent, updates for a small fee only if you want them?

-Most creatives like music of some sort so I’ll use Spotify as an example here.
+Most creatives like the music of some sort so I’ll use Spotify as an example here.
 Spotify has changed the way we listen to music.
-On a desktop computer you can listen to any track for free but will occasionally hear, sponsored ads.
+On a desktop computer, you can listen to any track for free but will occasionally hear sponsored ads.
 If you don’t want the ads and want to be able to listen to the music you like offline or on your phone then you must upgrade and pay for the Spotify Premium service.
-The service gives you access to massive amount of music no matter the device you own.
+The service gives you access to a massive amount of music no matter the device you own.
 Great right?
 Well, unfortunately, it all seems too good to be true until you realize you’re paying to listen to music you don’t actually own.

 Spotify also updates their software what seems like almost nightly.
 Sick of having to restart Spotify to update the software?
 Holy hell, I am…